wp-plugins/jonradio-multiple-themes/readme.txt

 = How do I use Elegant's epanel? =

-Unfortunately, it is not practical to fully support Paid Themes with this plugin, because that would require buying each Theme.
-Elegant is a paid Theme with a Theme Editor or Theme Options replacement called epanel that only allows changes to the Current Theme.
-As a result, we have not been able to test this solution, but we do believe it should work.
+Nothing changes for the Current Theme.  epanel can be accessed just as it would be without the jonradio Multiple Themes plugin, simply by selecting the WordPress Admin panel's Appearance submenu item titled Theme Options preceded by the name of your Elegant Theme.

-To make changes to other Active Themes that you will be specifying with this plugin:
+To make changes to other Active Themes that you will be specifying with the jonradio Multiple Themes plugin:

 1. Deactivate jonradio Multiple Themes
 1. Install the Theme Test Drive plugin found at http://wordpress.org/extend/plugins/theme-test-drive/